aws-actions/configure-aws-credentials/README.md

 If you would like to use the credentials you provide to this action to assume a role, you can do so by specifying the role ARN in `role-to-assume`.
 The role credentials will then be output instead of the ones you have provided.
 The default session duration is 6 hours, but if you would like to adjust this you can pass a duration to `role-duration-seconds`.
-The default session name is **GitHubActions**, and you can modify it by specifying the desired name in `role-session-name`.
+The default session name is GitHubActions, and you can modify it by specifying the desired name in `role-session-name`.

 Example:
 ```yaml